oftenzhan/OftenDeck/publishing.md

 Open your web browser and go to http://{ip-address}:1313/ to see your Hugo blog in action.

-## Step 5: Build and Deploy Your Site
+## Step 5: Build and Deploy Your Site Locally

 1. Build the Site for Production: